anshadha-ui/Projects/README.md

 # Project Portfolio – Economics Storytelling Edition

-Welcome to the Mastercard‑ready version of my analytics portfolio.
 Each repository artefact now tells a concise economics‑grounded story covering the **problem, analytical approach, and business impact**.

 | File | One‑line Purpose |